tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

     the DOS mass or the effective DOS

+Parameters  are  summarized in Table :ref:`Simple semiconductor model<simple_sc>`

-.. note:: Remember that you can provide the ``regions`` option to limit a models validity
+.. note:: Remember that you can provide the ``regions`` option to limit the   validity of a  model
           to a subset of the simulaton domain.
-This way it is possible to mix the ``simple`` and ``kp`` models in the same simulation.
+In this way it is possible to mix the ``simple`` and ``kp`` models in the same simulation.